berkerpeksag/notes/python/pyc.md

 (or when the mtime doesn't match that of the `.py` file exactly), and then we will write it back like described above.

+**Note:** In importlib we write the entire file to a temp file and then to an atomic rename. py_compile as of Python 3.4 now just uses importlib directly, so it matches its semantics.

 http://mail.python.org/pipermail/python-dev/2013-May/126268.html